What Is a Book Coach?: Writing, Publishing, and Marketing Coaches for Authors

 Working with a writing coach can be a great investment in your book and your future as an author.

-You’ll not only write better, faster, and more confidently; you’ll have a more publishable book and you’ll have ongoing support and someone to touch base with along the way.
+After working with a writing coach, you’ll not only write better, faster, and more confidently; you’ll have a more publishable book; and you’ll have ongoing support and someone to touch base with along the way.

 Book Publishing Coach